How to Get Back to Dating After a Bad Breakup

 Truth be told, there is no right amount of time one should wait around for before starting to date other people.
 You can take as long as you want but beware of the pitfalls of sulking over a lost relationship.
 Even if you decide to take time off dating, you will need to find something else to do that can fill that void.
 Too many great people with a lot to offer have let themselves go because they’ve lost all of their motivation and drive due to a bad breakup.
 Don’t become one of them!

 Another thing you should keep in mind before you start dating again is your ex-partner and their thoughts and feelings.
 It all depends on how the two of you broke up.
-If your ex cheated on you with your best friend or something equally sinister, you’d be forgiven for trying to move on as quickly as possible.
+If was unfaithful with your best friend or something equally sinister, you’d be forgiven for trying to move on as quickly as possible.

 If your relationship ended in a way that doesn’t resemble a scene from every generic romantic comedy ever, you might want to be a little more considerate.
 Most people tend to call it quits due to externalities, such as conflicting plans for the future or career opportunities that require moving across the world.

 If some of these reasons ring a little too close to home, you might want to think about waiting it out a little bit.
 Think about how it would feel if you found out that your long-term boyfriend, who claimed to have loved you as you two ended things, was going on dates just days after the breakup.
 Remember – just because you’re ready to date someone else, it doesn’t mean you won’t end up hurting your ex.